The right insurance for exploring Hong Kong

 Hong Kong taxis - they are coloured-coded depending on the region they serve.
 You are most likely to see red taxis.
 Blue taxis are for Lantow island and the airport, while green taxi's are for the new territories.
 You are required by law to wear your seatbelt.
 Some taxi's take octopus cards and credit cards, look for the sticker on the outside before you get in to figure out if the taxi takes payment in these forms.

 Star ferry - costs 25 us cents for the 11 minute crossing and breath-taking views of Hong Kong

 Getting from the airport to Hong Kong central

 There is really only one good way to get from the airport to Hong Kong central and that's with the airport express.
 The services takes you directly to central on Hong Kong island, costing only 100HK dollars and taking only 24 mins.
-Taxi's are expensive and buses are slow, only geting you to the nearest MTR station
+Taxies are expensive and buses are slow, only getting you to the nearest MTR station

 Pineapple buns - a sweet sugar crusted bun usually served with a stick of butter.
-Despite being named as such, the pinapple bun does not tradiationally contain pineapple - rather it gets it's name from the golden-brown sugar coated top which resmebles a pinapple.
+Despite being named as such, the pineapple bun does not traditionally contain pineapple - rather it gets its name from the golden-brown sugar coated top which resembles a pineapple.
 Declared a part of the city's intangible heritage by the Hong Kong government, there's no way you can leave the city without trying one of these sweet treats.